endymion1818/deliciousreverie-2023/src/content/posts/normalizing-data-using-reduce.md

 ]
 ```

-Step 4: templatingNow I can iterate over each team, then each item in that team, outputting semantic elements (‹li›s) for each item:
+Step 4: templatingNow I can iterate over each team, then each item in that team, outputting semantic elements (`<li>`s) for each item:

 ```javascript
  {finalisedItems.map(itemsTeam => (